 A journal of essays, sermons, meditations and thoughts on optimism and hopeful spirituality in the Information Age.

-by Wil Darcangelo, M.Div., Spiritual Coordinator at First Parish Unitarian Universalist Church of Fitchburg, where he speaks on 1st and 3rd Sundays, and the founding director of the Tribe Music Mentorship Project.
+Wil Darcangelo, M.Div, is the Spiritual Coordinator at First Parish UU Church of Fitchburg, where he speaks on 1st and 3rd Sundays, and the founding director of the Tribe Music Mentorship Project.
 Email firstname.lastname@example.org.
 Follow him on Twitter @wildarcangelo.

 Friday, March 24, 2017

 The Apostle Paul 5-67 CE

 In a survey of roughly 100 attendees at the 2011 British New Testament Conference in Nottingham, England.
 Only 51% felt Colossians was actually written by the apostle Paul.1 Split right down the middle.
 Clearly nothing is certain, yet I find the debate makes an impact on my approach to the text.
 Epistles like Romans, 1 Thessalonians, etc., texts which scholars do not debate their authenticity, these somehow seem easier.
 Attempting to discern a document that is a 50/50 toss up regarding authenticity forces me to conclude the possibility of an agenda in the true author’s intent, should it not be Paul himself.
 It places a coating over the entire text for me.
 That is not to say it doesn’t have its value, both sociological as well as theological.
 But it asks me to read between the lines and to my heart when examining them.